marcogiunti/Iso-Recursive-Session-Types/README.md

 # Iso-Recursive-Session-Types

-This is the repository of [my ongoing work](http://ctp.di.fct.unl.pt/~mgiunti) on Iso-Recursive Session Types.
+This is the repository of [research](http://ctp.di.fct.unl.pt/~mgiunti) on Iso-Recursive Session Types.

 There are two main axes.